 Christine brings fifteen years of combined education and practical experience in the fields of planning and environmental science.
 She has worked with communities across Northwest Territories, Canada and abroad in waste management, climate change adaptation planning, housing, resource management and communications.
 She has published material in book and chapter form, sharing effective processes and tools for public engagement and participation with other practitioners.

 Sylvia Charlo is a member of the Yellowknives Dene First Nation from Dettah, NT.
 Sylvia was raised in Yellowknife and grew up traditionally, harvesting from the land with her family, and developing a deep respect for the environment.
-She recently fulfilled one of her dreams by graduating with a Diploma from the Environment and Natural Resources Technology Program at Aurora College.
-This program provided her with the necessary skills to collaboratively work with government, non-government, and Indigenous organizations to achieve healthy environments in northern communities both for her own daughter, and also for generations to come.
+She holds a Diploma from the Environment and Natural Resources Technology Program at Aurora College.
+This program provided additional skills to collaboratively work with government, non-government, and Indigenous organizations to achieve healthy environments in northern communities both for her daughter and also for generations to come.

 Rabia is a graduate of the Master in Environmental Studies Program at

 York University with a Planning specialization.
 She has experience with community-based research, GIS mapping, social innovation, visual communication and policy development and is passionate about planning approaches that centre local voices in decision-making.
 Originally from Hamilton, Ontario, Rabia has worked in co-management contexts elsewhere in Canada and has focused on a wide range of issues from affordable housing to fisheries.